SmartWashingMachine/Mango/README.md

 # What's the catch?

-Mango is currently in alpha and I'm only really working on this in my free time.
+Mango is currently in beta and I'm only really working on this in my free time.
 Here are a few things to note and improve on in the future:

-1. Does not support proper GPU usage yet.
-Attempting to use the GPU with DirectML will likely fail on most machines.
-2. Machine translation needs more work.
+1. Machine translation needs more work.
 Sometimes it overuses the contextual info.
 Need to somehow integrate speaker information.
 Also need to work on it's capability to translate names.
-3. Text detection is not as accurate as I'd like it to be.
+2. Text detection is not as accurate as I'd like it to be.
 I don't have many images to train it with...
-4. Image inpainting is very basic right now.
+3. Image inpainting is very basic right now.
-5. Can be a pain to install.
-6. Buggy.
-7. Chinese-English and Korean-English models are still very limited.
+4. Chinese-English and Korean-English models are still very limited.
-8. Code is messy.
-I'll clean it up in the future... maybe.
-Technical debt is real.
-9. Disable full logging.
+5. Disable full logging.
 Will disable once I fix a few more bugs.

 # Where are the output files saved?